EKQRCalamity/leecher-rs/README.md

 # Usage

 Build it with cargo for your operating system (Only tested on windows!!!).
-Supports pasing links as command line arguments and afterwards when seperated by a space.
+Supports pasting links as command line arguments and after running without arguments when seperated by a space.

 # Example: